 I have listed all the funds above.
 However, I suggest constructing the portfolio as below within your equity portfolio.

 50% Large Cap Index+30% Nifty Next 50+20% Hybrid Funds

 50% Large Cap Index+30% Nifty Next 50+20% Flexi Cap Funds

 50% Large Cap Index+20% Nifty Next 50+30% Hybrid Funds

-Disclosure:-I have investments in HDFC Index Fund Sensex Plan and HDFC Hybrid Fund as equity part of my daughter’s educational goal.
-Also, I have investments in UTI Nifty Index Fund, ICICI Pru Nifty Next 50 Index Fund, and HDFC Hybrid Fund as equity part of my retirement goal.
+Disclosure:-I have investments in UTI Nifty Index Fund, ICICI Pru Nifty Next 50 Index Fund, Parag Parikh Flexi Cap Fund, and HDFC Hybrid Fund (will wait for few more years before taking a call on this) as equity part of my daughter’s educational goal and my retirement goal.

 Conclusion:-These are my selections but it does not mean they must be universal selections.
 Hence, if you have a different opinion, then you can adopt so.
-You also noticed that I have not changed my recommendations from what I recommended last year.
-I hardly change my stance.
-In the end, investing is a BORING and LONG TERM journey 🙂 Best of LUCK!!
+You also noticed that I hardly change my stance until and unless there is a valid reason.
+In the end, investing is a BORING and LONG TERM journey ?
+Best of LUCK!!